-4. Motivating examples
+5. Motivating examples

-In this section we will describe some use cases to demonstrate the usability of this model, and compare it with the current ISOMM model.
+In this section we will describe some use cases to demonstrate the usability of this model, and compare it with the current ISOMM model proposal.

-4.1.
+5.1.
 Mailbox inspection: acquire fences

 There are situations where the ordering guarantees needed for an atomic load depend on a value loaded.
-In these cases, ISOMM requires the use of a load_acquire operation, which is unnecessarily strong.
+In these cases, ISOMM requires the use of a load_acquire operation, which in this case is unnecessarily strong.